ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Update

-On receiving a request to update a Registration Center with the input parameters (center_id, name, cntrtyp_code, addr_line1, addr_line2, addr_line3, latitude, longitude, location_code, contact_phone, contact_person, number_of_kiosks, working_hours, per_kiosk_process_time, start_time, end_time, lunch_start_time. lunch_end_time, holiday_loc_code, timezone, lang_code and is_active) the system updates the Registration Center Details in the List of Registration Center DB for the center_id received
+On receiving a request to update a Registration Center with the input parameters (center_id, name, cntrtyp_code, addr_line1, addr_line2, addr_line3, latitude, longitude, location_code, contact_phone, contact_person, number_of_kiosks, working_hours, per_kiosk_process_time, start_time, end_time, lunch_start_time. lunch_end_time, holiday_loc_code, timezone, lang_code and is_active), the system updates the Registration Center Details in the List of Registration Center DB for the center_id received

 1. The system validates if all required input parameters have been received as listed below for each specific request
 * center_id - character (36) - mandatory